reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

-## Make a Mobile App Now with React and Reapp
+## Make a Mobile App in 15 minutes with React

 React is enabling frontend developers to build apps like never before.
 It makes them easier to reason about with it's one-way data binding and declarative interface,